Maneater (video game)

-Maneater is an action role-playing game developed and published by Tripwire Interactive.
+Maneater is a 2020 action role-playing game developed and published by Tripwire Interactive.
 The player assumes control of a female bull shark who must evolve and survive in an open world so she can take revenge on a fisherman who disfigured her as a pup and killed her mother.

-Maneater was released for Windows, PlayStation 4, and Xbox One in May 2020, for Xbox Series X/S and PlayStation 5 in November, and for Nintendo Switch in May 2021.
+Maneater was released for Windows, PlayStation 4, and Xbox One in May 2020, for Xbox Series X/S and PlayStation 5 in November, for Nintendo Switch in May 2021, and for iOS and Android in December 2025.
 It was a commercial success, surpassing 14 million units in sales.
 Downloadable content, Truth Quest, was released in August 2021.
 Set after the main story, it follows the shark as she travels to a mysterious experiment site and confronts a radioactive monster causing chaos around Port Clovis.

+A sequel, Maneater 2, was announced in September 2026, with a release in 2027.